HASSANRAZA111/IHA-Website-PROJECT-/README.md

 # IHA WEBSITE PROJECT
-Moreover,giI was tasked with this project by the AUSES Society, where I led workshops on web development.
+Moreover,I was tasked with this project by the AUSES Society, where I led workshops on web development.
 In this capacity, I created a captivating website consisting of a single home page, meticulously designed using HTML and CSS.
 Leveraging a combination of intriguing transitions, dynamic transformations, captivating animations, and innovative designs, I aimed to deliver an immersive user experience.
 <br>
 <br>